CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

     print(compute_target.status.serialize())
 ```

+Here we can configure our cluster size, the initial VM count, autoscaling, and most importantly, the VM Size.
+In our example, we'll stick with a small VM for saving cost.
+If you want, you can try out a more powerful VM, or even a `NC` instance.

-If we now look under the `Compute` tab, in our Azure ML Workspace, we can see our Batch AI cluster:
+If we now look under the `Compute` tab in our Azure ML Workspace, we can see our Batch AI cluster:

 ![alt text](../images/02-create_cluster.png "Create our Batch AI cluster for training")

+The cluster VMs will take a few minutes to spin up.

-Currently, we have all our code in our Azure Notebook.
-Obviously, our Batch AI cluster needs to somehow get the Python code for reading the data and training our model.
+In the last challenge, we had all our code in our Azure Notebook.
+Since we're training remotely now, our Batch AI cluster needs to somehow get the Python code for reading the data and training our model.
 Hence, we create a `scripts` folder and put our training Python code in it:

 ```python
 import os, shutil